 I highly advise you to take accessibility into account long before you plan your event to ensure that the process goes more efficiently and you have enough budget for accessibility expenses throughout all phases of event planning.

 Depending on needs, I offer the following services to ensure that your event (large or small) is accessible to people with disabilities from start to finish (or for certain parts of event planning):

-- Disability awareness workshop and training: I provide a workshop and training on disability awareness before you start your event planning to ensure that all bases are covered and there’s enough budget for accessibility expenses on your website, your event, and your post-production media.
+- Disability awareness workshop and training: I provide a workshop and training on disability awareness before you start your event planning to ensure that all bases are covered and there’s enough budget for accessibility expenses for your website, your event, and your post-production media.

 - Website accessibility: I help you ensure that your event website is accessible to make it easier for potential attendees to navigate, read, enroll, or contact you.

-- Event accessibility logistics: Depending on the project scope and the type of disabilities attendees have and their number, I consult with you before, during, and after your event on accessibility logistics to ensure that your event goes smoothly for both you and your attendees with disabilities.
+- Event accessibility logistics: Depending on the project scope and the type and number of disabilities attendees you need to invite, I consult with you before, during, and after your event on accessibility logistics to ensure that your event goes smoothly for both you and your attendees with disabilities.